House Republicans Aim To Eliminate Tax Credits For Orphan Drugs

 A Kaiser Health News investigation in January, which was published and aired by NPR, found that many drugs that now have orphan status aren't entirely new.
 Of about 450 drugs that have won orphan approval since 1983, more than 70 were drugs first approved by the Food and Drug Administration for mass-market use.
 These medicines include cholesterol blockbuster Crestor, Abilify for psychiatric disorders and rheumatoid arthritis drug Humira, one of the world's best-selling drugs.

 In March, the Government Accountability Office confirmed it would investigate potential abuses of the Orphan Drug Act after receiving a letter from Sens.
-Orrin Hatch, R-Utah, Chuck Grassley, R-Iowa, and Tom Cotton, R-Ark, that asked if the law needed to be changed.
+Orrin Hatch, R-Utah, Chuck Grassley, R-Iowa, and Tom Cotton, R-Ark., that asked if the law needed to be changed.

-This summer, the FDA announced a plan to overhaul how it handles orphan drugs and promised to eliminate a backlog in applications for drugs rare disease status.
+This summer, the FDA announced a plan to overhaul how it handles orphan drugs and promised to eliminate a backlog in applications for drugs' rare disease status.
 In a September update, FDA Commissioner Scott Gottlieb wrote he wants to ensure financial incentives are granted "in a way that's consistent with the manner Congress intended" when it passed the law decades ago.

 KHN's coverage of prescription drug development, costs and pricing is supported in part by the Laura and John Arnold Foundation.